j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 toc: true
 ---

-In this writeup I will describe the journey to finish this reverse engineering challenge trying to show my complete approach in a striped binary.

 # Table of Contents
 {:.no_toc}

 * toc
 {:toc}

+# Introduction

+In this writeup I will describe the journey to finish this reverse engineering challenge trying to show my complete approach in a striped binary.

 # Summary Information